groboclown/petronia/docs/extensions/api/core.platform.api.md

 * Public triggering allowed
 * Only instance listening permitted

-hidden then hidden then visible will actions the window to visible.
+Request to change the window's visibility.
+The platform may minimize ormove off screen or in some other way hide the window from sight.
+Making awindow visible may alter the original size.
+Setting a hidden window tohidden, or a visible window to visible, is a no-op; setting a windowhidden then hidden then visible will actions the window to visible.

 ### Event `core.platform.api/set-native-window-style`